God loves Animals, check out the Bible and "search" for some animals:

 29 Balaam answered the donkey, "You have made a fool of me!
 If I had a sword in my hand, I would kill you right now."

 30 The donkey said to Balaam, "Am I not your own donkey, which you have always ridden, to this day?
 Have I been in the habit of doing this to you?"
+"No," he said.

 31 Then the LORD opened Balaam's eyes, and he saw the angel of the LORD standing in the road with his sword drawn.
 So he bowed low and fell facedown.